Toasted Coconut Truffles

 - 1 pound white candy coating, coarsely chopped

-- 2 tablespoons flaked coconut, finely chopped and toasted
+- 2 tablespoons sweetened shredded coconut, finely chopped and toasted

 - In a microwave-safe bowl, melt chocolate chips; stir until smooth.
 Add the cream cheese, milk, vanilla and water; beat with a hand mixer until blended.
 Cover and refrigerate until easy to handle, about 1-1/2 hours.